Exceptional Ceremonies in the Ottawa & Toronto/Markham Areas

 RAIN If you are planning an outdoor ceremony you must have a backup plan for rain.
 Typically, couples having a large outdoor wedding and reception will have rented tents for that occasion.
 If it rains, the ceremony is moved under the canvas.
 Other couples, in the event of rain, will forgo the outdoor setting and have the ceremony at the waiting reception site.
 And yet some like the couple in the top photo above will persevere in spite of the rain after making a quick trip to a dollar store for some additional umbrellas.
 Whatever your plans might be, if you're having an outdoor wedding ceremony, you must make plans for what you're going to do if it rains.

-We are not just any Marriage or Wedding Officiant, Minister, Chaplain, Celebrant, Justice of the Peace, or Marriage Commissioner.
-We are the three most innovative and experienced Wedding Officiants in Canada and our passion in helping you achieve a spectacularly unique and personalized ceremony is what drives us.
-Call us at 613 831-7555 to see what we can do for you in helping you achieve your day of dreams.
+Lynne Langille and Keith Langille are not just any Ottawa Marriage or Wedding Officiant, non-denominational Minister, Chaplain, Celebrant, Justice of the Peace, or Marriage Commissioner.
+Lynne Langille and Keith Langille are the two most innovative and experienced Wedding Officiants in Ottawa and their passion in helping you achieve a spectacularly unique and personalized ceremony is what drives them.
+Call Lynne Langille or Keith Langille at 613 831-7555 to see what they can do for you in helping you with your Ottawa area wedding ceremony.